filfreire/noddy/README.md

 This tiny project was done for personal use, and still needs some minor things to be properly finished.
 Feel free to open an issue or submit a pull-request!

+You can run `make build` to build the image locally.

 ## Logo

 [noddy](https://github.com/filfreire/noddy)'s logo was designed by Inês Freire ([@inestfreire](https://github.com/inestfreire))